 What to do if your dog starts overheating

-Panting hard is the sure sign that your canine is getting overheated particularly if it has not been playing around before.
-Panting is a cooling mechanism which works by drawing out air and in through its mouth.
+Panting hard is a sure sign that your canine is getting overheated particularly if it has not been playing around before.
+Panting is a cooling mechanism that works by drawing out air and through its mouth.

 In case your pooch temperatures hit 104 degrees Fahrenheit, then chances are that it is in a heatstroke and chances of its body cells beginning to die are high.
 Heatstroke symptoms include: dry mouth, fast shallow panting, unable to keep balance and shaky legs.
 Your dog can look healthy and normal but after a few minutes, it can collapse into trouble.
 Do the following if your puppy starts overheating.